 expressions, because classic events can't reference variables in the current scope.

-Form elements can update the properties that provide their values if an event attribute such as oninput
+Form elements can update the properties that provide their values when an event attribute such as oninput

 is assigned a function to perform the update: